etherion-1337/AWS_Cert_Prep/solutions_architect_assoc/notes.md

 ## Routing Policy - Simple

+(All policy is set when we create a Record Set in Route 53)

 We have a web browser and Route 53.
 We would like to know where is `foo.example.com` and Route 53 will reply us the IP address.
 Use when you need to redirect to a single resource.
 You **cannot** attach health checks to simple routing policy.